Coal Mine Fires and Burning Refuse

 Design Considerations: When engineering the seal, the use of thermal imagery can be a valuable indicator of exhaust vents.
 Intake vents are going to be more difficult to identify.
 Beehive smokers or dry ice can be used to create a cloud which may be drawn into larger intake vents.

-Worker Safety: There is a moderate to high risk to workers safety due to the proximity of the fire and the exhaust vents.
+Worker Safety: There is a low to moderate risk to workers due to the proximity of the injection areas and the exhaust vents.
 Special monitoring and PPE are likely to be required.

 Public Safety: Public safety risks are low because at a minimum the exhaust vents are sealed preventing smoke and gasses from entering dwellings or igniting secondary fires.